otfbm/docs/guides_getting_started.md

 ## 3. Adding combatants to the map

-In the final step we're going to be adding some Goblins to the map.
-First you need to add them to the initiative order:
+Finally, we're going to be adding some monsters to the map.
+Three Goblins, to make it more interesting.
+But first we need to add them to the initiative order:

 ```
 !init madd Goblin -n 3